 I was pleasantly surprised by this tea.
 At first, I was hesitant to try it because highly oxidised tea is not something I drink on a regular basis.
 The flavours you usually experience while drinking this kind of tea are not really my thing.
 After the session, I was happy and relieved that this tea tasted the way it did.
 It proved to be a complex tea with different layers that became noticeable throughout the session.
 No two infusions were the same and that made it really interesting to see which and how flavours changed.
 It went from maltiness to sweetness, with some floral notes in between.
 The thing I liked the most was the butteriness that was noticeable in the different flavours.
 There was a buttery maltiness but some of the floral and sweet notes were buttery as well.

-If you’re interesting in trying this tea, go visit The Tea Guru’s online store.
+If you’re interested in trying this tea, go visit The Tea Guru’s online store.
 He sells a lot of amazing teas and is specialised in Puerh tea.
 If you’re looking for the Red Water Oolong, you can find it over here.